SkySpiral7/Miscellaneous/README.md

 which is in my
 [Humans & Heroes repository](https://github.com/SkySpiral7/Humans-and-Heroes).

-The java tests run off of junit-4.11 with hamcrest-all-1.3.

 #Branches
 The master branch contains code that is done and well tested.